M-Chimiste/TheseusInsight/README.md

 - Automated email notifications with research digests in Markdown format
 - Customizable research interests
 - Embedding-based paper filtering with configurable similarity thresholds
+- Automated podcast generation with TTS support (Kokoro, Amazon Polly, or OpenAI)
+- Matrix-style audio visualizations for podcasts
+- Checkpoint system for resuming long-running processes

 ## Requirements

 - A machine with good computational resources if you are not using a LLM with an API.
 CPU and MPS are supported through Ollama.
 Check out the [Ollama](https://ollama.com/) website for more information.
 - PyTorch 2.4+
 - CUDA 11.7+ (for GPU support)
+- FFmpeg (for audio/video processing)
+- Pygame (for visualizations)

 ## Installation